SquircleCode/Cpp_File_Manager/README.md

 saikrishna.i@niser.ac.in

 # How to Use
 The usage is pretty simple.
 Just run the scripts

 The Scripts which are meant to be used are
 1. openFile.sh
 2. runFile.sh
 3. transferFiles.sh
 4. uploadFile.sh

 The remaining ones just do some background work.

-Feel Free to make any changes.
+Feel Free to make any changes to any part of the program.